jthistle/KOTH-counting/README.md

-# Counting - Python 3 KOTH
+# Cooperative Counting - Python 3 KOTH

 Have you ever tried to count to 100 in an online forum or comment thread?
 It normally goes something like: